kushu3110/Shortify-URL-Shortener-And-Analytics/README.md

 4. For testing, Open postman.
 5. Import the `url-shortener-backend-apis.json` collection in postman.
 6. Example and formatting are already mentioned in postman collection, testing accordingly.
+7. For all the API requiring Bearer token as header - Replace the token with the `/login` api's response token, otherwise the application will fail.

 **(B) Run and Test frontend application**
 1. `url-shortener-sb` should be running before testing frontend application.